 As a result, John decided to focus on combating those broken promises by attending law school.
 Now, as an experienced personal injury lawyer, he fights on behalf of deserving people who have been been treated unfairly by those same insurance companies.
 And for John, his clients are more than a case number, which is why he stays in touch with many of them.
 In fact, he regularly calls former clients to simply catch up and see how they’re doing.

 “In this world I would rather live two days like a tiger, then two hundred years like a sheep.” -Tipu Sahib, Sultan of Mysore in 1750

 In addition to his law practice, John is committed to advancing the cause of his clients by serving as the legislative chair for the Tennessee Association for Justice.
 He’s also been elected by his peers to serve on the association’s Board of Governors each year since 2008.

-He carries on his knowledge and love for the sport by coaching his son’s football team, the Franklin Cowboys, and for a local YMCA flag football league, where his teams continue to go undefeated.
+He carries on his knowledge and love for the sport by coaching his son’s (and daughter's!) football team, the Franklin Cowboys, and for a local YMCA flag football league, where his teams continue to go undefeated.
 And when he’s not in the office or coaching, you’ll find him pursuing his love of music and playing the guitar, working hard on his farm, and spending time with his family and beloved Australian shepherd, Buck.